an2n/vue3-app-configuration/README.md

 ## Using in Vue Components

-You can use the `vue3-app-configuration` plugin in your Vue components in two ways: using a async non-reactive method or a reactive method.
+You can use the `vue3-app-configuration` plugin in your Vue components in two ways: using an async non-reactive method or a non-blocking reactive method.

 ### Non-Reactive Usage